 The squat is one of the most fundamental movement patterns.
 It's hard to imagine getting through a single day without doing at least a few squats.
 Sitting down on a chair, getting into your car and even sitting on the toilet are all movements involving squats.

-In addition to being such a regular movement for most people, squats are also an important and beneficial leg exercise used by bodybuilders, weightlifters and other athletes and exercisers looking to develop high levels of fitness, strength and performance.
+In addition to being such a common movement for most people, squats are also an important and beneficial leg exercise used by bodybuilders, weightlifters and other athletes and exercisers looking to develop high levels of fitness, strength and performance.

-There are three muscles that make up the hamstrings: biceps femoris, semimembranosus and semitendinosus.
-Working together, they act as a brake as you descend and then powerfully contract to extend your hip and help you stand back up.
+There are three muscles that make up the hamstrings: biceps femoris, biceps semimembranosus and biceps semitendinosus.
+Working together, they act as a brake as you descend and then powerfully contract to extend your hip as you stand back up.

-Located on the back of your hip and essentially your butt, your gluteus maximus works with your hamstrings and controls your hip.
-Like your hamstrings, your glutes help control your descent and are then involved in extending your hips to push you back upward.
-Squats are an effective butt-building exercise.
+Located on the back of your hip and essentially your butt, your gluteus maximus, medius and mimimus work with your hamstrings and control your hip.
+Like your hamstrings, your glutes help control your descent and are involved in extending your hips as you push back up.

 Known as the quads for short, four muscles make up your quadriceps: rectus femoris, vastus intermedius, vastus lateralis and vastus medialis.
-These muscles are the ones you are most likely to feel after a high-rep set of squats.
+They're the ones you're most likely to feel after a high-rep set of squats.

-The muscles on the inside and outside of your hips and thighs, your adductors and abductors, work to ensure your knees track over your feet and do not swing inward or outward.
-Your upper-body muscles must also work very hard to hold and support the barbell on the front or back of your shoulders -- depending on whether you perform front or back squats.
+The muscles on the inside and outside of your hips and thighs — your adductors and abductors — work to ensure your knees track over your feet and don't swing inward or outward.
+Your upper-body muscles also work to hold and support weights (ex. barbell or dumbbells) on the front or back of your shoulders, depending on whether you perform front or back squats.